SuperDARN: An International Collaboration

-The SuperDARN Research Group at Virginia Tech (VT) collaborates with an international community of scientists and engineers to operate the radars and share data.
+The SuperDARN Research Group at Virginia Tech (VT) collaborates with an international community of scientists and engineers to operate radars and share data.
 The VT Group operates five radars.
-For a summary of the radars and their affiliations, visit our Radar Maps/Tables/Links page.
+For a summary of the radars and their affiliations, visit the Radar Maps/Tables/Links web page.

 Read All SuperDARN News Articles.

 By: ksterne on: Thu., July 03, 2014 10:33 AM EDT (142 Reads)